 The TI is one of the University's major capital investment plans contributing to the University Strategy, ensuring compliance and improving our operational efficiency.

-The Technology Initiatives Governance Committee (TIGC) recently finalised their review of new initiatives requesting funding in 2018.
+The Technology Governance Committee (TGC) recently finalised their review of new initiatives requesting funding in 2018.
 In total 16 initiatives were submitted with 11 progressing through to detailed submissions for consideration by the committee.
-Chaired by the Chief Financial Officer, the TIGC is made up of senior members of the CSU community and is tasked with, amongst other things, the oversight and governance of the portfolio of Technology Initiatives.
+Chaired by the Chief Financial Officer, the TGC is made up of senior members of the CSU community and is tasked with, amongst other things, the oversight and governance of the portfolio of Technology Initiatives.
 As shown in Table 1 below, nine of the initiatives secured funding.

 If you would like information about any of the initiatives listed below please contact John Smith (Senior Manager, IT Project Portfolio) on 19783.